BU-Spark/bu-spark/documentation/code-quests/flutter.md

 ### Level One:
 → Instructions shown below.
 ### Level Two:
 → A short Flutter exercise where you implement a color picker UI and manage a dynamic list of user-selected colors.
-You can accept the assignment [<u>here</u>](https://classroom.github.com/a/RtnzKd4X).
+You can accept the assignment <a href="https://classroom.github.com/a/RtnzKd4X" target="_blank" rel="noopener noreferrer"><u>here</u></a>.
 ### Level Three:
 → Creating your own project.
-The instructions can be found [<u>here</u>](https://github.com/BU-Spark-Learning-Ambassadors/flutter-level-3).
+The instructions can be found <a href="https://github.com/BU-Spark-Learning-Ambassadors/flutter-level-3" target="_blank" rel="noopener noreferrer"><u>here</u></a>.

 ---